 Key Takeaways

 • One page for most candidates.
-Two pages acceptable for 10+ years experience.
+Two pages acceptable for 10+ years experience or senior roles.

 • PDF is the default format.
-Use Word only when specifically requested.
+Modern ATS systems parse PDFs reliably; only use Word when explicitly requested.

 How long should a resume be?